 Internet Access Gateway | The following configuration methods are supported:

-The following parameters are available only when you select a CPFS dataset for Mount Configuration:
+You can configure the following parameters only when you select a CPFS-type dataset for Mount Configuration:

 Parameter | Description |